How Should You Store Your Razor After Use? Tips to Make It Last Longer

 - Storing it in a closed case while still wet

-- Wiping the blade harshly
+- Wiping the blade aggressively

 Water Quality Can Also Affect Your Razor